spencerkingman/spenking-music/_posts/1000-04-01-not-a-noise.markdown

 Take me over
 `C Em`
 `F(b5) G9`
-What was real in the thaw
+What was true in the thaw
 `Am9 G`
 was a lie you just thought
 `F`